The electromagnetic field equations for moving media

-In section 2, the basic field equation for moving media (\ref{F4}) is expressed in terms of\textbf{\ }the bivector $F=F(x)$ that represents the electromagnetic field and the generalized magnetization-polarization bivector $\mathcal{M=M}(x)$.
+In Sec.
+2 the basic field equation for moving media (Eq. (\ref{F4})) is expressed in terms of\textbf{\ }the bivector $F=F(x)$ that represents the electromagnetic field and the generalized magnetization-polarization bivector $\mathcal{M=M}(x)$.
+Then that equation with abstract quantities (AQs) is written with CBGQs in the standard basis.
+The resulting equation is separated into two equations, the equation with sources and the equation without sources.
+The field equation with sources is also written in the \textquotedblleft source representation\textquotedblright\ both with AQs and with CBGQs in the $\{\gamma _{\mu }\}$ basis, according to which the sources of $F$ field are the true currents $j^{(C)}$ and the magnetization-polarization current density $\partial \cdot \mathcal{M}$.

-In section 3, the decomposition of $F$, equation (\ref{E2}), is presented. $ F $ is decomposed into the electric field vector $E$, the magnetic field vector $B$ and the velocity vector $v$ of the observers who measure $E$ and $ B$ fields (in the usual notation $E$, $B$, $v$, ... are called 4-vectors).
-Similarly, the decomposition of $\mathcal{M}$ into the polarization vector $ P(x)$, the magnetization vector $M(x)$ and the bulk velocity vector $u$ of the medium is given by equation (\ref{M1}).
-Inserting equations (\ref{E2}) and (\ref{M1}) into the field equation (\ref{F4}) we find the general form of the field equation for a magnetized and polarized moving medium expressed in terms of $E(x)$, $B(x)$, $P(x)$ and $M(x)$, equation (\ref{F7}), i.e. equations (\ref{A1}) and (\ref{A2}), which are named the field equations in the Amp\`{e}rian form.
-In the equation (\ref{F7}) (and (\ref{A1})) there are two different velocities $u$ and $v$ and, as I am aware, these field equations do not appear in the entire previous literature.
+In Sec.
+3 the decomposition of $F$ is presented. $F$ is decomposed into the electric field vector $E$, the magnetic field vector $B$ and the velocity vector $v$ of the observers who measure $E$ and $B$ fields (in the usual notation $E$, $B$, $v$, ... are called 4-vectors).
+Similarly, $\mathcal{M}$ is decomposed into the polarization vector $P(x)$, the magnetization vector $ M(x)$ and the bulk velocity vector $u$ of the medium.
+Inserting these decompositions into the basic field equation with $F$\ and $\mathcal{M}$\ (Eq. (\ref{F4}))\ we find the general form of the field equations for a magnetized and polarized moving medium expressed in terms of $E(x)$, $B(x)$, $P(x)$ and $M(x)$, which are named the field equations in the Amp\`{e}rian form.
+In equation with the geometric product (Eq. (\ref{F7})), i.e., in its vector part (Eq. (\ref{A1})), there are two different velocities $u$ and $v$ and, as I am aware, these field equations do not appear in previous literature.
 They are important results that are obtained in this paper.
+All AQs $E$, $B$, $P$ and $M$ are represented in the standard basis $\left\{ \gamma _{\mu }\right\} $ in order to compare these basic field equations with usual formulations that deal with 3D vectors.
+The equation (\ref{A1}) is also written in the \textquotedblleft source representation\textquotedblright\ both with AQs and with CBGQs.
+It is visible from that representation that the sources of $E$ and $B$ fields are the true current density $j^{(C)}$ and the $P$ and $M$ vectors. \emph{The field equations with AQs} (Eq. (\ref{F4})) \emph{and} (Eq. (\ref{F7})) \emph{ or the corresponding equations with CBGQs} \emph{comprise and generalize all usual Maxwell's equations (with 3D vectors) for moving media.}